 The vegan diet is a powerful statement for animal rights and environmental protection.
-But time and again we hear concerns about possible nutrient deficiencies, especially with regard to iron.
-But don’t worry, iron deficiency can easily be avoided with a balanced plant-based diet.
-Here you can find out how to boost your iron levels naturally so you can get through the day full of energy and vitality.
+However, concerns about potential nutrient deficiencies, particularly regarding iron, are often raised.
+But fear not, iron deficiency can be easily avoided with a balanced plant-based diet.
+Here’s how you can naturally boost your iron levels to stay energized and vibrant throughout the day.

 Why is iron so important?

-Iron is an essential trace element that is vital for numerous functions in the body.
-It plays a crucial role in oxygen transport, as it enables the formation of haemoglobin, which in turn binds oxygen and transports it to the cells to produce energy and keep the body healthy.
-It also supports the immune system and brain function.
-[1] A lack of iron can lead to anemia, fatigue, weakness, headaches, paleness, difficulty concentrating and a weakened immune system.
+Iron is an essential trace element crucial for numerous bodily functions.
+It plays a critical role in oxygen transport by enabling the formation of hemoglobin, which in turn binds and transports oxygen to cells, producing energy and maintaining overall health.
+Additionally, iron supports the immune system and brain function.
+[1] Iron deficiency can lead to anemia, fatigue, weakness, headaches, paleness, difficulty concentrating, and a weakened immune system.
 [2]

 Iron requirement: How much do we need per day?

-The daily iron requirement varies depending on age, gender and other individual factors.
-The body loses 1-2 mg of iron per day through the skin and urine, which must be replenished through food.
-However, as only part of the iron ingested can be absorbed – approx. 10-15% with a mixed diet and even less with a vegan diet – the nutrition societies recommend a much higher amount.
-For adult men on a vegan diet, the recommended daily intake is around 18 mg of iron per day, while adult women on a purely plant-based diet and of childbearing age need around 27 mg per day due to blood loss during menstruation.
-[3] The iron requirement of women is therefore around a third higher than that of men.
-During pregnancy, the iron requirement for women doubles.
+Daily iron requirements vary depending on age, gender, and individual factors.
+Approximately 1-2 mg of iron is lost daily through skin and urine, which must be replenished through diet.
+However, because only a portion of ingested iron can be absorbed—about 10-15% in mixed diets and even lower in vegan diets—nutrition societies recommend a significantly higher intake.
+For adult men following a vegan diet, the recommended daily intake is approximately 18 mg of iron, whereas adult women of childbearing age who follow a strictly plant-based diet require about 27 mg per day due to menstrual blood loss.
+[3] Hence, women’s iron needs are roughly one-third higher than men’s.
+During pregnancy, a woman’s iron requirement doubles.
 [4]

-With 1-2 billion people affected worldwide, iron deficiency is the most widespread nutrient deficiency.
-Due to the regular loss of blood during menstruation, women are particularly likely to suffer from a deficiency.
-In European countries, around 20-30% of menstruating women are affected by iron deficiency and around 13% have anemia, despite eating meat, sausage and fish.
+With 1-2 billion affected individuals globally, iron deficiency is the most widespread nutrient deficiency.
+Due to regular menstrual blood loss, women are particularly prone to deficiency.
+In European countries, about 20-30% of menstruating women suffer from iron deficiency, with approximately 13% experiencing anemia despite consuming meat, sausage, and fish.
 [3, 12]

-For comparison: In the German study “Dietary Iron Intake and Iron Status of German Female Vegans”, 75 female vegans were examined for their iron status.
-The result: only three out of 75 women, or just 4%, had iron deficiency anemia.
-Vegans therefore appear to develop a manifest iron deficiency less frequently than their omnivorous counterparts.
-[13] A 2014 study of 167 relevant articles and references on the topics: vegan, risk, safety, vitamin B12, protein, amino acids, iron, calcium, omega-3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) also found that iron deficiency is more common in men and women on omnivorous diets than in vegans.
+In contrast, a German study titled “Dietary Iron Intake and Iron Status of German Female Vegans” examined 75 vegan women and found that only three out of 75, or 4%, had iron deficiency anemia.
+Thus, vegan women appear to develop manifest iron deficiency less frequently than their omnivorous counterparts.
+[13] A 2014 review of 167 relevant articles and references on veganism, risk, safety, vitamin B12, protein, amino acids, iron, calcium, omega-3 fatty acids, eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA) also concluded that iron deficiency is more prevalent among men and women who follow an omnivorous diet compared to vegans.
 [14]

-There are two types of iron found in food: Heme iron and non-heme iron.
+There are two types of iron found in foods: heme iron and non-heme iron.

-Animal iron: The so-called heme iron in meat is present in the same form as in the human body.
-This leads to the assumption that it can be better utilized than plant-based iron.
-However, this is relative and not necessarily advantageous because the body can hardly control the absorption of iron from meat and the iron goes directly into the blood without regulation as soon as it is absorbed in the intestine.
-If iron goes directly into the blood without sufficient regulation, this can lead to an excess that is harmful to the body.
-High levels of excess iron in the blood can cause oxidative damage and increase the risk of chronic diseases such as cardiovascular disease.
+Animal iron: The so-called heme iron in meat is in the same form as in the human body.
+Therefore, the assumption that it can be better utilized than plant-based iron is relatively and not necessarily advantageous because the body can hardly control iron absorption from meat and the iron goes directly into the blood without regulation as soon as it is absorbed in the intestines.
+If iron enters the blood without sufficient regulation, it can lead to an excess that is harmful to the body.
+High iron surplus in the blood can cause oxidative damage and increase the risk of chronic diseases such as cardiovascular diseases.
 [5]

-Plant-based iron: This form of iron is found in plant-based foods such as pulses, nuts, seeds and wholegrain products.
-Unlike heme iron from animal products, plant iron reaches the intestine unchanged.
-There it is absorbed more slowly.
-This allows the body to better regulate the amount of iron that enters the bloodstream.
-The body can regulate the iron content in the intestine and only absorb the amount it needs to meet its iron requirements.
+Plant-based iron: This form of iron is found in plant-based foods like legumes, nuts, seeds, and whole grains.
+Unlike heme iron from animal products, plant iron passes unchanged to the intestine.
+There, it is absorbed more slowly.
+This allows the body better regulation of the amount of iron entering the bloodstream.
+The body can regulate the iron content in the intestine and absorb only the amount needed to meet the iron requirement.
 [5]

-In chemical terms, animal iron is in the form of divalent iron (Fe2+), while plant iron is trivalent (Fe3+).
-In order for the body to better absorb the trivalent plant iron, it must first be converted into a soluble form and reduced to divalent iron.
-[6] This process takes place with the help of acids, among other things.
-Ascorbic acid, better known as vitamin C, is particularly effective here.
-It is therefore highly advisable to always consume foods rich in vitamin C in addition to plant-based sources of iron.
+Chemically expressed: Animal iron is present in the form of divalent iron (Fe2+), while plant iron is trivalent (Fe3+).
+To allow the body to better absorb trivalent plant iron, it must first be converted into a soluble form and reduced to divalent iron.
+This process is carried out with the help of acids.
+Ascorbic acid, better known as vitamin C, is particularly effective here, which is why it is highly advisable to always consume foods rich in vitamin C alongside plant iron sources.
 [3]

-Plant sources of iron: Where can I find them?
+Plant iron sources: Where can I find them?

-Contrary to popular belief, there are plenty of plant-based sources of iron that can help you meet your daily requirements.
+Contrary to popular belief, there are plenty of plant iron sources that can help you meet your daily needs.
 Here are some great options:

-- Pulses: Most pulses are good sources of iron, especially soybeans, but lentils, peas and chickpeas are not only tasty sources of protein, but also rich in iron.
+- Legumes: Most legumes are good sources of iron, especially soybeans, but also lentils, peas, and chickpeas, which are not only delicious sources of protein but also rich in iron.

-- Nuts and seeds: Seeds such as pumpkin seeds, pine nuts, sesame seeds, hemp seeds and linseeds contain the most iron.
-But nuts such as pistachios, almonds and cashew nuts are not only crunchy but also rich in iron.
+- Nuts and seeds: Seeds such as pumpkin seeds, pine nuts, sesame, hemp seeds, and flaxseeds contain the most iron.
+But nuts like pistachios, almonds, and cashews are not only crunchy but also rich in iron.

-- Cereals: Oatmeal contains by far the most iron, but pseudocereals such as amaranth, quinoa and millet are also good sources of iron
+- Cereals: Oats contain by far the most iron, but pseudo-grains like amaranth, quinoa, and millet are good sources of iron as well.

-- Whole grain products: Millet, brown rice and whole grain breads (especially those made with sourdough) are good options for an iron-rich diet.
+- Whole grains: Millet, brown rice, and whole grain bread (especially those made with sourdough) are good options for an iron-rich diet.

-- Dried fruit: apricots and dried figs are sweet treats that are also a good source of iron.
+- Dried fruits: Apricots and dried figs are sweet treats that are also a good source of iron.
 [7]

 Which foods promote iron absorption?

-As already mentioned, vitamin C is an important ally when it comes to increasing iron absorption.
-It improves the absorption of plant-based iron from food by about five times.
+As mentioned earlier, vitamin C is an important ally in increasing iron absorption.
+It enhances the absorption of plant iron from food by about five times.
 Fortunately, many vitamin C-rich foods are also vegan, including:

-- Vitamin C-rich fruit: citrus fruits such as oranges, lemons, limes, kiwis, grapefruits and berries such as currants, strawberries, raspberries and blueberries
+- Vitamin C-rich fruit: Citrus fruits like oranges, lemons, limes, kiwi, grapefruits, as well as berries like currants, strawberries, raspberries, and blueberries.

-- Vitamin C-rich vegetables: peppers (especially red and green peppers), broccoli, Brussels sprouts, cabbage, tomatoes, potatoes, radishes, and even herbs like parsley and cilantro.
+- Vitamin C-rich vegetables: Bell peppers (especially red and green peppers), broccoli, Brussels sprouts, cabbage, tomatoes, potatoes, radishes, and even herbs like parsley and coriander.
 [8]

 Here are two quick & easy recipes for an iron-rich vegan dish: